rosshj/baseline/README.md

-# Baseline Blog Boilerplate for the Harp Platform
+# Baseline Boilerplate for Harp

-Coming soon.
+In development.